Scifabric/pybossa/doc/model.rst

 PyBossa has 5 main domain objects:

-  * App: the overall Project (formerly named Application) to which Tasks are associated.
+  * Project: the overall Project (formerly named Application) to which Tasks are associated.

     * HasMany: Tasks
     * HasA: Category

   * Task: an individual Task which can be performed by a user.
 A Task is associated to a project.

-    * HasA: App
+    * HasA: Project
     * HasMany: TaskRuns

   * TaskRun: the results of a specific User performing a specific task